sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - k8 services Helps us connect apps together with other apps or users:
 - services enable loose coupling between microservices in our app:
 - k8 svc is just an object just like pod or rs
-- Nodeport
+- Nodeport liatens to a port on the node forwards requests to the pods

-Create a service
+Create a service:

 kubectl create service nodeport <service-name> --tcp=<port>:<target-port> -o yaml > service-definition-1.yaml